No. 42693, Tandem Roller "Stumbles," 1925

 No. 12787, Class A, 1892

 Supplied new to Pearson's Pottery, Chesterfield, in 1892, this engine was rescued from the derelict remains of the pottery in 1972 by a local haulier.
-Due to ill health etc he sold his business and this engine was purchased by Dave Davies.
+Due to ill health etc he sold his business and this engine was purchased by the Trust.

-This 16nhp engine weighs 5 tons and has an 8ft diameter flywheel.
+This is a 16nhp engine, weighs 5 tons and has an 8ft diameter flywheel.
 Its maximum speed is 88 rpm.

 No. 18921, Class B, 1899